US Senate confirms Yellen as first female Treasury secretary - RFI

 Washington (AFP)

-The US Senate on Monday voted by a wide margin to confirm Janet Yellen as the first woman to lead the Treasury Department.
+The US Senate on Monday voted by a wide margin to confirm Janet Yellen as the first woman to lead the Treasury Department, giving her a key role in Congress negotiations over a huge Covid-19 economic relief package.

-Her role will be critical in the first weeks of the new administration as she will serve as the key negotiator with Congress in the bid to win approval for President Joe Biden's $1.9 trillion rescue package to help the US economy recover from the Covid-19 crisis.
+Her immediate job in the first weeks of the new administration will be to help win Congress approval for President Joe Biden's $1.9 trillion rescue package to secure US economic recovery from the Covid-19 crisis.

 That will entail convincing skeptical lawmakers that the benefit of more spending outweighs concerns about the country's soaring debt level.